eebalboni/eebalboni.github.io/about.md

     other languages that were not block based.
 So, when I entered high school I continued taking coding classes and ultimately decided that this was what I wanted a career in.

+## My Experience
+    Outside of my education at QU, I took BASIC Programming in high school along with object oriented programming and AP Java.
+While in high school I also continued learning scratch.
+    While at QU I have continued learning Java.
+I also have learned Scala and JavaScript.

 ##  My interests:

     App and web development have been a passion of mine forever.
 I am currently taking an Android development class here at QU!
-During my time in high school I also learned some HTML.
 I also am interested in education and cyber-security.

 ## Outside the classroom: